WtchBrw/Cringe-Box/README.md

-Waifu-Box is a CLI video player that gets anime/hentai from a variety of FTP servers and then converts them to frames of ASCII characters which are then played in the terminal.
-Users can also play videos from local files or links.
+Waifu-Box is a CLI video player that gets video streams from FTP servers and then converts the frames to ASCII characters which are then played in the terminal.
+Users can also play videos from local files.